iterate-ch/docs/cyberduck/share.md

 `````{tabs}
 ````{group-tab} Cyberduck

-A private object stored in OpenStack Swift can be made publicly available for a limited time using a [signed URL](../protocols/openstack/index.md#temporary-urls).
-Choose *Edit → Copy URL → Signed URL*.
+Choose *Edit → Copy URL → Signed URL* to make a private object stored in OpenStack Swift publicly available for a limited time using a [signed URL](../protocols/openstack/index.md#temporary-urls).

 ````
 ````{group-tab} Mountain Duck

-A private object stored in OpenStack Swift can be made publicly available for a limited time using a [signed URL](../protocols/openstack/index.md#temporary-urls).
-Choose *Copy URL* from the [context menu](../mountainduck/interface.md#share).
+Choose *Copy URL* from the [context menu](../mountainduck/interface.md#share) to make a private object stored in OpenStack Swift publicly available for a limited time using a [signed URL](../protocols/openstack/index.md#temporary-urls).

 ````
 `````